Holly Morris (television reporter)

-Holly Morris is a television reporter for WTTG in Washington D.C. since 1998.
+Holly Morris was a television reporter for WTTG in Washington D.C. from 1998 to 2024.
 She is originally from Cincinnati, Ohio.
 She graduated from Duke University in 1993 with a degree in civil engineering.

-Morris is one of a team of four anchors for the morning newscast from 4:30 am to 9 am, and the Good Day DC show from 9 am to 11 am.
+Morris was part of a team of four anchors for the morning newscast from 4:30 am to 9 am, and the Good Day DC show from 9 am to 11 am.
 She was known at the station for her remote reporting during the early morning news covering community events where she often participated in the activities she reported on.
+On March 15, 2024, Morris said goodbye to FOX 5 and local TV news.

 She has won four regional Emmy awards., for "Best Live Reporting" as well as a regional Edward R. Murrow award.

 In 2014, Morris helped to raise awareness of the disease ALS by participating in the Ice Bucket Challenge during a segment on Fox 5.
 She was ridiculed on the nationally syndicated radio show, the Don and Mike Show which in 2007 featured a weekly "Wheel of Holly" segment where tapes of her past features were played at random.

 Personal

 Morris married lawyer Thomas Espy on July 21, 2007.
-Their son is named Hayden Espy They live in Rockville, Maryland and have a son.
+They live in Rockville, Maryland and have a son named Hayden Espy.